-In additions of being acceleration free, these tide gauges are on average more subjected to subsidence than uplift, as suggested by the nearby GPS dome velocities by SONEL (www.sonel.org).
+In additions of being acceleration free, these tide gauges are on average more subjected to subsidence than uplift, as suggested by the nearby GPS dome velocities by the Système d'Observation du Niveau des Eaux Littorales (SONEL) (www.sonel.org).
 Therefore the worldwide tide gauge signals suggest slow rising seas without any acceleration and with a significant component of subsidence.